MadMikeDoc/skin.aeon.madnox/README.md

 ###Installation

-* Copy skin.aeon.madnox folder and its content (~450Mo) to Kodi/addons/
+* Copy skin.aeon.madnox folder and its content (~450=Mb) to Kodi/addons/
-* In Kodi, go to System > Appearance > Skin and select Aeon Madnox Helix
+* In Kodi, go to System > Appearance > Skin and select Aeon Madnox